ichenadamczyk20/ORUGS43JON2GQZLDN5SGKWCE/WORKLOG.md

 `:3` (15:35 May 20): Added some pseudocode and half code to do the stega

 `owo` and `:3` (18:45 May 20): Met up on repl.it and zoom and implemented a steganography program for .wav files

+`:3` (02:06 May 21): Annoying.
+Took 3.5 hours, but I have a rudimentary steganography audio that functions as a proof of concept.
+Will go over it with `owo` to see if we can come up with a better approach.